gourabkumarpatro/FairRec_www_2020/README.md

 # FairRec
 ### Two-Sided Fairness for Personalized Recommendations in Two-Sided Platforms
+The relevance scores (for each producer-customer pair) calculated for the datasets (used in the paper) can be found in the following links.
+They are available in csv formats (rows: customers, columns: producers).
+* [GL-CUSTOM]() : Custom relevance function on [Google Local ratings data](https://cseweb.ucsd.edu/~jmcauley/datasets.html#google_local).
+* [GL-FACT]() : Relevance scores from latent embedding based factorization on [Google Local ratings data](https://cseweb.ucsd.edu/~jmcauley/datasets.html#google_local).
+* [LF]() : Relevance scores from latent embedding based factorization on [Last.fm data](https://grouplens.org/datasets/hetrec-2011/).
 ## Citation Information
 If you use this repository in your research, please cite the following paper.
 * **_FairRec_: Two-Sided Fairness for Personalized Recommendations in Two-Sided Platforms.** <br>